 - fresh raspberries - freeze in a single layer on a parchment lined baking sheet - this prevents them from falling apart when you mix them in

-- white chocolate - we used a white chocolate bar chopped up - I like to use Ghirardelli or Lindt - you'll use this both in the muffins and for the drizzle on the top
+- white chocolate - I used a white chocolate bar chopped up - I like to use Ghirardelli or Lindt - you'll use this both in the muffins and for the drizzle on the top

 - unsalted butter - melted and cooled